WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/MicroGraphics/index.md

 ## Drawing Text

-For performance and typical IoT display size reasons, MicroGraphics supports drawing text using bitmap fonts which define glyphs by their pixels, rather than their curves (as is done in fonts such as TrueType or OpenType).
+For performance and typical IoT display size reasons, µGraphics supports drawing text using bitmap fonts which define glyphs by their pixels, rather than their curves (as is done in fonts such as TrueType or OpenType).
 Meadow.Foundation includes a number of bitmap fonts.

 ```csharp
 graphics.CurrentFont = new Font12x20();